SAEMC/Commit-Automator/README.md

 ```
 # In the Crontab editor (via '$ crontab -e')

-# When you get the schedule and path of 'cron4commit.sh' fixed once,
+# When you get the schedule and path of 'cron.sh' fixed once,
 # you might never worry about the changes of
 # paths of the directory of new repository, Python runtime, etc.
 # So I love this way